 3. How to stop spending money on expensive coffee

-If you’re an avid coffee drinker, you have a lot of options to help you keep the costs down.
+If you’re an avid coffee drinker, you have a lot of options to help you keep the costs down and learn how to stop over spending.
 For instance:

-- Brew your coffee at home.
-You can easily save $20+ a week doing so.
+- Brew your coffee at home, as you can easily save $20+ a week doing so.

 - Test alternatives such as a good tea which often contains good doses of antioxidants and minerals